wilsonmar/drones/dev-platform.md

   except call-outs of flight data is transmitted to the PC through the UDP port 5566.
   The PC can interpret this data to create a virtual 3D environment for analysis.

-<strong>WARNING: Use of Simulator requires the drone but be connected to Windows via USB cable</strong>
+<strong>WARNING: Use of Simulator requires the drone be connected to Windows via USB cable</strong>

 ### Open Android Studio
 Since Android Studio doesn't install desktop icons by default:

-WARNING: As of this writing, DJI documentation recommends using Eclipse and later convert to Studio.
-This tutorial takes it to the next step.

 0. Use Windows File Explorer to navigate to Androind Studio which installed to